Kinhost dot Org

 Emotional Freedom Technique (aka EFT)

-This is something for folk who cannot work with a therapist and are looking for a tool to use to assist in processing triggers and trauma.
+This is a tool used both by professionals & laypeople, and thus can be very helpful for folk who cannot work with a therapist and are looking for a tool to use to assist in processing triggers and trauma.
 We highly recommend getting the book (or requesting it from your library) EFT for PTSD by Gary Craig (Amazon affiliate link) because it includes the modifications needed for EFT to work with complex trauma.
 Chapter 6 & 11 are relevant for C-PTSD associated with DID.

 This is a tapping technique to deprogram triggers and free up emotional "chokepoints" in life, developed by Gary Craig.